 V-USB is a software-only implementation of a low-speed USB device for Atmel’s AVR® microcontrollers, making it possible to build USB hardware with almost any AVR® microcontroller, not requiring any additional chip.

-- Supports multiple endpoints: one control endpoint, two interrupt/bulk-in endpoints and up to 7 interrupt/bulk-out endpoints.
-(Bulk endpoints are forbidden for low speed devices by the USB standard.)
+Supports multiple endpoints: one control endpoint, two interrupt/bulk-in endpoints and up to 7 interrupt/bulk-out endpoints.
+(Note that the USB specification forbids bulk endpoints for low speed devices, but V-USB supports them to some degree.)

-This diagram shows a typical circuit for a bus powered device (click the image to enlarge).
+This diagram shows a typical circuit for a bus powered device.

 D1 and D2 are a low cost replacement for a low drop 3.3 V regulator chip, such as the LE33.
 Operating the AVR at higher voltages exceeds the common mode range of many USB chips.
 If you need to run the AVR at 5 V, add 3.6 V zener diodes at D+ and D- to limit the voltage.